ychen133/rshell/README.md

 equals to "exit" it have the program return 1.
 This allows the program to catch cases like "exit#yolo" or "exit#exit".
 Hopefully this finishes the comment detection part of the code.

+HW#2: 11/22/15
+For homework 2, we had to implement the test command and the precedence operator.
+The test command is designed to test whether a file/directory exists or not in a given path.
+The precedence operator '(' and ')' is designed to group commands together to pass a true or false to indicate whether to run the next command or not.

+In working on this homework, I was able to implment the test command with only some minor difficulties.
+The first challenge was how to implement this since execvp() was not allowed.
+So I created another function called testCall() that does the same thing as the test command.
+This function is called only when the command instruction given matches the framework of a test command call.

+As for the precedence operator, this task was a lot harder.
+It was very difficult to understand the logic of how the bash connector worked so most of my implementation regarding this is guesswork.
+Before implmenting this, I discovered that my connectors were not behaving accordingly to what was on the terminal.
+Trying to copy that behavior was very chalenging since I did not know how to implement it.
+Eventually, I settled for having each connector's command run pass a boolean to tell whether or not to try running the command after the connector.

+The idea I had seemed like a good idea at first, but it was not able to fully copy the behavior on the terminal.
+To get the behavior as close to that of the terminal, I had to create a bunch of booleans to act as "flags" to tell the connectors what to set their prevState, the flag that decides whether to run the next cmd or not.
+This solution reminded of a Finite State Machine except more messy, but it was the best I could do.

+In the end, I was able to copy the logic of the bash terminal's connector and precedence operator, but some testcases still show that my code is imperfect; however, it is the closest I could get my code to get.